muse-research-lab/cloud-forecast-lstm/README.md

 ## Repository Structure <br />

-* `input/` : contains the timeseries data that are used in the experiments.
+* `docs/` : contains the timeseries data that are used in the experiments.
+The data can be found in the respective folders, with the label of each job.
 *  `train_lstms.py` : deploys and trains a LSTM.
 Takes one command line argument as input, which is the label of the job that the LSTM will be trained on.
 It comprises of 3 digits, e.g., '113'.
 The output created is a folder containing the pre-trained model.
 * `inference.py` : infers a timeseries using a pre-trained LSTM model.
 Takes one command line argument as input, which is the label of the model that will be fetched to do the inference.
 It comprises of 3 digits, e.g., '113'.
 The output created is the infered timeseries and a graph of the predicted and the actual values.